rio-carasco/EscapeTheSensors/README.md

 ## Overview

 This repository contains the implementation of a Sensor Evasion Algorithm.
-The algorithm is designed to find an optimal path between a start and end point while minimizing the probability of detection by a set of sensors.
+The algorithm is designed to find an optimal path between a start and end point while minimising the probability of detection by a set of sensors.

 ## Versions